Dickey–Fuller test

-In statistics, the Dickey–Fuller test tests the null hypothesis that a unit root is present in an autoregressive time series model.
+In statistics, the Dickey–Fuller test tests the null hypothesis that a unit root is present in an autoregressive (AR) time series model.
 The alternative hypothesis is different depending on which version of the test is used, but is usually stationarity or trend-stationarity.
 The test is named after the statisticians David Dickey and Wayne Fuller, who developed it in 1979.